chipbell4/TinyPHP/README.md

 ```

 ## Summary
 These templates don't enforce any certain behavior, but they do provide a project structure that helps.
+Sample index file is included for your pleasure.
+Enjoy!